Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 Antegrade intramedullary nailing is the gold standard for treatment of shaft femur fractures.
-As noted before stabilization within 24 hours is associated with, decreased pulmonary complications, decreased thromboembolic events and better functional outcomes.
+As noted before, stabilization within 24 hours is associated with, decreased pulmonary complications, decreased thromboembolic events and better functional outcomes.

 The nail is inserted through piriformis fossa proximally.
-In patients where entry point localization is difficult, trochanteric entry point could be made.
+In patients where entry point localization is difficult, a trochanteric entry point could be made.

 Most commonly, the reamed nailing is used and studies have shown it to be better than unreamed nailing as reaming results in better contact with bone and thus better union.